 · Where images are suitable for teaching, consent forms can be sent to patients electronically and either completed electronically (eg with e-signature) or patients can return a photograph of the completed printed form.

 · For temporary COVID-19 generic email addresses it is advisable to set up an autoreply which can relay important information to patients, highlighting that the mailbox is not monitored actively and that the photos are sent on the understanding that the process is not secure.
 Mail box capacity can quickly fill up; we recommend liaising with your medical photography team to ensure photographs can be moved into a shared access point in your organisation where they can be accessed by other health care professionals as required.

 · The BAD are aware that in the context of COVID-19 some dermatologists are deleting e-mailed patient images following the virtual consultation, and managing patient images as a ‘still’ form of video-consultation (where no data is stored eg NHS Attend Anywhere).
 Images are deleted based on clinical judgement, with documentation of verbal consent, and patients are advised to retain the images.
 This option is being used where there are significant resource barriers for clinicians +/- medical photographers to archive large volumes of emailed images, (particularly of common conditions such as eczema or acne where images would not normally be taken within a face-to-face consultation) or when patients do not wish to have their images stored in their hospital record.
-The BAD is awaiting national guidance on this issue and will update this guidance accordingly.
 It is recommended that images are retained when they have been used to make clinical judgements on patient care.

 The guidance above is intended to support departments manage patients in whom image transfer has not involved their GP, particularly patients referred prior to COVID-19 lockdown.